^

 • Chronic endometritis.

 The anatomical part of the female reproductive system in the internal genital organs is the cervical canal of the cervix.
-The success of pregnancy and the birth process depends on his health.
+The success of pregnancy and the birth process depends on its health.
 One of the structural pathologies of the cervical canal is polyps.
 Such neoplasms grow from the cylindrical epithelium of the endocervix.

-The main causes of damage to the cervical canal:
+The main causes of cervical canal damage:

-• Genital infections.
+• Sexually transmitted infections.

 • Structural changes in the surface of the cervix – erosion, leukoplakia.

-• Violation of the vaginal microflora.
+• Violation of vaginal microflora.

 • Nonspecific infection – vaginitis, endomyometritis, vulvovaginitis, cervicitis.